The skillset you need to grow a successful startup is very different from the one you need to manage a large corporation.

 Beyond the sales department’s annual bonus, you’ll need to work out how to measure and recognize exceptional performance.

-Invest in HR and understand that management is specific skill – not a promotion earned through time served.
+Invest in HR and understand that management is a specific skill – not a promotion earned through time served.

 It’s never too late to embrace adaptability, and the difference will soon show on the bottom line.